 According to Victoria County History (1902) page 423 the annuities were redeemed in 1863 by the transfer to the official trustees of £33 6s.
 8d. consols, who also hold a further sum of £30 16s.
 3d. consols, arising from accumulations of income.
 The dividends on the stock, amounting to £1 12s. yearly, were distributed to the poor periodically.

 In time the almshouses fell into ruin and, it seems, were forgotten by the community.
+This is recorded in an article published in the Hertfordshire Mercury and Reformer in 1889.

 The History and Antiquities of the County of Hertford, by Robert Clutterbuck